 Self employed mortgages will be something you're thinking of if you work for yourself or run a company.
-But given that most self-employed people will have experienced some fluctuations in income, and the amount of paperwork you need can be confusing, getting your first mortgage may feel daunting.
+But given that most self-employed people will have experienced some fluctuations in income, and the amount of paperwork you need can be confusing, getting your first mortgage while working for yourself may feel daunting.
 Also, you might be worried that you may be discriminated against and that finding the best mortgage deal will be difficult.

 Rest assured: a self employed mortgage is well within your reach – but you will need to ensure that all your records are neat and up-to-date and that you are ready to talk through your finances with a mortgage broker.
 Find out the details below.